perkinsben/obs_tools/forward_linker/README.md

 - alias 3
 ```

-You can also use aliases.yml to exclude linking of pages by adding a blank alias entry for the title:
+You can also use aliases.yml to exclude linking of pages by adding a blank alias entry (dash + space) for the title:

 ```
 Note Title to Ignore:
 -
 - alias 1
 - alias 2
 ```